You don’t need a $300/month subscription to get solid SEO results. I’ve seen it firsthand.

 • Your website should load in under 3 seconds

-A quick Demonstration video:
+A quick demonstration video:

 Clearly, no more “it depends” answers.
 Just clear requirements.